andreslc47/Robotics_Project2/README.md

         cd ~/Robotics_Project2/
         source devel/setup.bash
-        roslaunch my_robot mapping.launch

-    3.3.
-Third Terminal:

-        cd ~/Robotics_Project2/
-        source devel/setup.bash
-        roslaunch my_robot mapping.launch
+        roslaunch ball_chaser ball_chaser.launch

-4. Move the white ball in Gazebo in front of the robot so that it can follow it.
+4. In Gazebo, move the white ball in front of the robot so that it can follow it.

 5. To close everything: